-@: (does not require RETURN key to be pressed)

-This is an exceptionally useful key which performs the function of "DO LAST COMMAND AGAIN".
+@:(Does not require ENTER key to be pressed) This is an exceptionally useful key which performs the function of "DO LAST COMMAND AGAIN".

 This command can only be used as the first entry in a line.

-PRINT: This command turns on the Commodore printer (if you have one connected to your Commodore)), and sends the contents of "Adventure window" to the printer as well as to the screen.

-This is very useful in trying to solve the problem of THE HOBBIT, as it allows you to go over the events of the day at your leisure.
-The printout of the "Adventure window" makes excellent reading - comparable to a novel, but one in which you decide on the course of action.
+PRINT: This command turns on the ZX Printer (if you have one connected to your Spectrum), and sends the contents of the "Adventure window" to the printer as well as to the screen.
+This is very useful in trying to solve the problems of THE HOBBIT, as it allows you to go over the events of the day at your leisure.
+The print-out of the "Adventure window" makes excellent reading - comparable to a novel, but one in which you decide on the course of action.